-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller general of the United States, the modified cash basis financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units (except the Housing Authority and the Convention and Visitor's Bureau), each major fund, and the aggregate remaining fund information of the City of Beulah, North Dakota, as of and for the year ended December 31, 2020, and the related notes to the modified cash basis financial statements, which collectively comprise the City of Beulah, North Dakota's basic financial statements and have issued our report thereon dated June 7, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units (except the Housing Authority and the Convention and Visitor's Bureau), each major fund, and the aggregate remaining fund information of City of Beulah, as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise City of Beulah's basic financial statements and have issued our report thereon dated May 31, 2022.
 In our report, our opinion was modified due to the fact the City had unaudited component units.
 Except for the scope limitation discussed in the preceding sentence, we conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the City of Beulah's internal control over financial reporting (internal control) as a basis for designing auditing procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of City of Beulah's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the City of Beulah's internal control.
+In planning and performing our audit of the financial statements, we considered City of Beulah's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of City of Beulah's internal control.
+Accordingly, we do not express an opinion on the effectiveness of City of Beulah's internal control.